-- A tax collection percentage of 93.79%, which is less that the statewide average of 97.68%.
+- A tax collection percentage of 91.78%, which is less that the statewide average of 98.00%. - Town received a grant funding for site preparation for land that will be used for economic development and grant funding for water and sewer project.

-- Overall operating costs held constant.

-- Growth in the water and sewer fund.